intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 002 - "Never share something with someone, unless you expect them to act on it"

-003 - "When in doubt [regarding the accurancy] about a developer's estimate, multiply by three"
+003 - "When in doubt about a developer's estimate, multiply by three"
 * This is hard-won wisdom that has proven itself again, and again.

+004 - "Always let the other side mention their offer first"

+005 - "Never argue with a foolish person"

+006 - "Listen more than you talk"

 **9xx - The Emergency Rules**
 901 - Two in the head, one in the heart [modification of the Double'Tap rule, for the zombie apocalypse]

+902 - Always know your exits

+903 - Your All-Purpose Survival Kit: Improvise, Adapt, Overcome